 What really made the whole experience about staying there is that our hosts were amazing people.
 When Jessica delivered those delicious waffles to us, we all started talking and we may or may not have had a personal life coaching session with her.
 I'll never tell what all we said, but I have never felt so welcome, safe, and at peace in a home as I did in hers.

 I HIGHLY recommend staying at Brenton & Jessica's Airbnb if you are going to be in the area.
 Your experience will probably be different than ours was, but overall the hospitality from Brenton & Jessica cannot be surpassed.

 FYI - this post was not sponsored or compensated by Airbnb.
-However, if you book a room by clicking HERE, I will get a small credit from Airbnb.
 In addition to incredibly awesome yoga studios or boats, Airbnb has tiny house rentals, full apartments, and a lot of other unique homes and experiences to explore.

 Thanks to Airbnb, on another trip I was able to stay in an old Southern mansion that was featured in Southern Living magazine.

 If you get the chance to go to Charleston, be sure to check out my post Tips For Exploring Charleston in One Day.